 Who is Ray Cook?

-He started designing putters back in the 1960s and was the first person to build an aluminum putter with grooves, to provide the golfer with more feel.
+He started designing putters in the 1960s and was the first to build an aluminum putter with grooves to give the golfer a more feel.

 The Ray Cook golf company decided to relaunch the putter line in 2012, with a focus on providing high-quality clubs for a reasonable price.
-They have truly found a niche in the market, with putters designed to perform well without the giant price tag.
+They have found a market niche, with putters designed to perform well without the giant price tag.

 Let’s tee off with the SR500…